 Paleoseismology, neotectonics, structural seismology, earthquake hazards, field geology.

 The graduate program in geophysics offers opportunities for quantitative studies in the fields of fault mechanics, continental and marine tectonics, active- and passive-source seismology, mid-ocean ridge and hotspot dynamics, ice physics, and geomechanics.
 We offer a collegial, supportive environment focused on developing skilled scientists.
 Qualified, enthusiastic students who wish to explore interdisciplinary research on fundamental geophysical problems are encouraged to apply.
 Research apprenticeships and teaching assistantships fund student research towards a Ph.D or M.S.
 Visit the department’s webpage for additional information and to learn about the application process.
-The application deadline for fall enrollment is typically in early January.
+The application deadline for fall 2018 enrollment is December 15th, 2017.
 Students are encouraged to contact individual faculty members to learn more about specific research opportunities.